apache/db-jdo/README.txt

 the downloaded zip.
 It includes the jars fscontext.jar and providerutil.jar.

 - JPOX
 The Reference Implementation for JDO 2.0 is JPOX.
-To run tck20 you must manually add the JPOX jar file and JPOX enhancer jar file to your local maven repository.
-Download both jars from http://www.jpox.org/docs/download.html and copy them to your local maven repository, changing the version number to "SNAPSHOT".
-You must also download the jpox plug-ins jpox-c3p0-<version>.jar and jpox-dbcp-<version>.jar for connection pooling. cp jpox-<version>.jar $HOME/.maven/repository/jpox/jars/jpox-SNAPSHOT.jar cp jpox-enhancer-<version>.jar $HOME/.maven/repository/jpox/jars/jpox-enhancer-SNAPSHOT.jar cp jpox-c3p0-<version>.jar $HOME/.maven/repository/jpox/jars/jpox-c3p0-SNAPSHOT.jar cp jpox-dbcp-<version>.jar $HOME/.maven/repository/jpox/jars/jpox-dbcp-SNAPSHOT.jar

-Finally, you must download c3p0-0.9.0-pre6.bin.zip, unzip it and copy c3p0-0.9.0-pre6.jar to $HOME/.maven/repository/c3p0/jars.
+The tck20 subproject automatically downloads the latest JPPOX snapshot.

 - derby
-To use Derby as the datastore for tck20, download version 10.0.2.1 from http://incubator.apache.org/derby/derby_downloads.html and add derby.jar and derbytools.jar your maven repository.
-Rename them to include the version
-number: derby-10.0.2.1.jar and derby-tools-10.0.2.1.jar.
+The default datastore for tck20 is derby.
+The tck20 subproject automatically downloads version 10.1.1.0 of derby and derbytools.
 NOTE!!
-Mac OSX users must ncomment derby.storage.fileSyncTransactionLog=true in tck20/test/conf/derby.properties.
+Mac OSX users must uncomment derby.storage.fileSyncTransactionLog=true in tck20/test/conf/derby.properties.

 -------
 Remarks